 Remember, these are all free background generators, and there is no need to wonder whether they are.
 I’m tired of bullshit bloggers who create these lists, only to include ten premium ones and one free one, without ever telling the user.

-So here are the list of 18 Background & CSS Pattern Generators
+So here is the list of 18 Background & CSS Pattern Generators

 Click on the images to learn more about each of these tools!